Best Places to Visit in Pennsylvania

 7. Philadelphia, PA

-I thought this city was a brilliant choice for a family-friendly city escape, definitely one of the best places to Visit in Pennsylvania!
+I thought this city was a brilliant choice for a family-friendly city escape, for me, definitely one of the best places to Visit in Pennsylvania!

-On my first day, Awbury Arboretum felt like discovering a hidden sanctuary right within the city, tucked into Germantown, it’s 55 acres of meadows, woodlands, and historic landscapes that feel worlds away from Philadelphia’s busy streets.
-Free and open to the public every day, Awbury offers a rare mix of history, nature, and community, the kind of place where you can wander for hours and always stumble on something new.
+My first stop was Awbury Arboretum (free admission) which felt like discovering a hidden sanctuary right within the city.
+Tucked into Germantown, the Arboretum is 55 acres of meadows, woodlands, and historic landscapes that feel worlds away from Philadelphia’s busy streets.
+Free and open to the public every day, this is one of the must-visit stops!
+Afterwards, we stopped for a sweet treat at Tranzilli Real Italian Water nearby.

-Independence Seaport Museum was our afternoon stop where my son's favorite thing to do was visiting the cruiser USS Olympia (the world’s oldest floating steel warship!).
+Independence Seaport Museum ($23 adult admission, $18 for children) was our afternoon stop where my son's favorite thing to do was visiting the cruiser USS Olympia (the world’s oldest floating steel warship!).
+Dinner was nearby at Moshulu overlooking the water (it's actually the world’s oldest and largest four-masted tall ship!.

-That evening, I found Bob & Barbara’s to be the perfect late-night spot where we stopped after dinner, grabbed a Citywide Special ($5), and settled into the sounds of Hammond B3 organ-driven jazz.
+That evening, I found Bob and Barbara's Lounge to be the perfect late-night spot where we stopped after dinner, grabbed a Citywide Special ($5), and settled into the sounds of Hammond B3 organ-driven jazz.

 Locals told me the city has something in every season: cherry blossoms and baseball in spring, lively festivals in summer, colorful foliage in autumn, and twinkling holiday markets and light shows in winter.